andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 > Methods, which do not change the balance of the syndicate and do not claim collateralized
 > SLOT owner rewards, do not affect `previewUnclaimedETHAsCollateralizedSlotOwner`.

+We want the `stake` method to increase the received rewards by an amount corresponding to the added stake.
-The `stake` method satisfies:
+Therefore `stake` method must satisfy:

 > When increasing stake with the `stake` method, the following rewards for that user become correspondingly higher.

-The `unstake` method satisfies the opposite property:
+The `unstake` method must satisfy the opposite property:

 > When decreasing stake with the `unstake` method, the following rewards for that user become correspondingly lower.

+We want `claimAsStaker` to claim the amount specified by `previewUnclaimedETHAsFreeFloatingStaker`.
-There are two relations between the `claimAsStaker` method and the `previewUnclaimedETHAsFreeFloatingStaker`:
+So are two relations between the `claimAsStaker` method and the `previewUnclaimedETHAsFreeFloatingStaker`:

 > If `previewUnclaimedClaimAsStaker` is `x` ETH, then `claimAsStaker` will transfer `x` ETH to the recipient.

 > Immediately after `claimAsStaker` has been called, `previewUnclaimedClaimAsStaker` is zero.

+Notice that the former property about `claimAsStaker` implies that it is unaffected by methods not rewarding and not claiming free floating staker rewards, like `previewUnclaimedClaimAsStaker`.
+Also, after rewarding, the claimed stake is correspondingly higher, which also follows from the relation to `previewUnclaimedClaimAsStaker`.

 There are two relations between `claimAsCollateralizedSLOTOwner` and `previewUnclaimedETHAsCollateralizedSlotOwner`, analogous to those relations between